How do I become a member?

 We have every tool needed to work on most bikes.
-We have repair stands and a basic tool kit for each but also have tools such as a headset press and rotor tuning fork.
-We also have shop supplies including bike wash, chain lube, and a blowtorch.
+We have repair stands and a basic tool kit for each but also have tools such as a headset press, rotor tuning fork, and press-fit bottom bracket remover.
+We also have shop supplies including chain lube, and a blowtorch, provided free with your membership.
 We do not have tools for working on hydraulic brakes, welding, ect.
 The largest piece of machinery we have is our air compressor.
 If we are missing a tool that you feel is important for us to have, speak to the mechanic and we will consider making a purchase.

 My bike needs more than 3 hours of work, can I leave it at your shop?